sensejs/sensejs/website/docs/module/entry-point.md

 ---
 # Entry point

-Every application has an entry point, in SenseJS, an entry point is defined as a module.
+Every application has an entry point, in SenseJS, an entry point is a module.

-Applications can be divided into two categories: one is utility applications that run once and exits when the job is done or failed; the other is long-running applications that keep running and waiting for requests, a.k.a. daemons or servers.
+Usually, applications can be divided into two categories: one is utility applications that run once and exits when the job is done or failed; the other is long-running applications that keep running and waiting for requests, a.k.a. daemons or servers.

 ## Utility applications